Lance-Thommas/Safe-Bites/README.md

 ## Installing the APK (Quick way)

-1. Download the `SafeBites.apk` file from the root of this repository.
+1. Download the `SafeBites.apk` file inside apk folder of this repository.
 2. Transfer the APK to your Android device (via USB, email, cloud storage, etc.).
 3. On your Android device, allow installation from unknown sources if you haven't already (Settings > Security > Install unknown apps).
 4. Open the APK file and follow the prompts to install SafeBites.